OguzPastirmaci/misc/ubuntu-rdma-oci.md

 mgmt01   Ready    control-plane,master   132m   v1.23.7
 ```

-10 - Deploy the config map for Mellanox RDMA Shared Device Plugin
+10 - Deploy the config map for Mellanox RDMA Shared Device Plugin.

 Save the following file as `configmap.yaml` and deploy it using `kubectl apply -f configmap.yaml`.